Water supply and sanitation in Hong Kong: Water imports

 In 1960 Hong Kong began importing water from outside its borders through the Dongjiang – Shenzhen (Dongshen) Water Supply Scheme.
-After many extensions and upgrades the current system consists of a pipeline from Qiaotou Town of Dongguan to a reservoir in Shenzhen next to Hong Kong.
-Water imports from the Pearl River have increased gradually from 23 million cubic metres per year (under a 1960 agreement) to 1100 million cubic metres per year (under a fifth agreement signed in 1989).
+After many extensions and upgrades, the current system consists of a pipeline from Qiaotou Town of Dongguan to a reservoir in Shenzhen next to Hong Kong.
+Water imports from the Pearl River have increased gradually from 23 million cubic meters per year (under a 1960 agreement) to 1100 million cubic meters per year (under a fifth agreement signed in 1989).
 Water imports thus played a crucial role in alleviating Hong Kong's water crisis, accounting for 70 percent of the territory's water supply in 1991.
 The People's Republic of China has never exercised the "water weapon" in its relationship with Hong Kong.
 China needed foreign exchange and between 1979 and 1991 alone Hong Kong paid China almost 4 billion Hong Kong Dollars (about US$500 million applying the 1991 exchange rate) for water imports.

 Desalination

 Desalination was a source of water in Hong Kong between 1975 and 1981.
 A large desalination plant was commissioned in Lok On Pai in 1975, but was decommissioned again in 1981 because its operation was more expensive than importing water from Dongjiang.
 Another pilot desalination plant utilized reverse osmosis in Tuen Mun in Hong Kong during the year of 2004, but this plant lasted only one year.
 This plant was made as an experiment to evaluate the efficiency of reverse osmosis.
+Construction of the Tseung Kwan O Desalination Plant began in 2019, and it began supplying water to the public in 2023.
+It utilizes reverse osmosis and is projected to meet 5-10% of fresh water demand.

 Desalination is an intriguing topic that would definitely increase the rate at which clean water can be supplied as well as help prevent the overuse of water pipes for transportation, but it is an expensive process that currently does not yield too many benefits.